d1sc0/tgf-parkrun-tools/README.md

 node allRunResults.js
 ```

-This will create one a single CSV file containing a merged file with all results.
+This will create one a single CSV file containing a merged file with all results in a folder called '\_Results'.

-To do the same for volunteers in a folder called '\_completedRosters'
+To do the same for volunteers in a folder called '\_Rosters'

 from terminal run...